 Replace a worn idler bracket or spring.
 Check the bearing and bushing in the engagement linkage and replace them if you find they are worn.

-Debris Lodged in Your Ariens Lawn Mower Can Cause a Vibration
+Debris Lodged in the Mower

 Check your mower for small debris stuck in the mower’s components and in small crevices of the mower.